 “I worked as a commercial sign builder for 15 years,” Sanders says.
 “When I finally gained the confidence to become a fine artist, I still had all this passion for neon signs.
 I took that and turned it into fine art.

 Each Sanders creation begins with his hand-drawn design, which he then gives to fabricators to bend neon- and argon-filled vacuum tubes and shape the metal on which they’re mounted.
-Then he carefully paints and weathers the metal, scrubbing with Scotch-Brite pads and causing it to rust naturally via an accelerated-aging process he developed himself.
+Then he carefully paints and weathers the metal, causing it to rust naturally via an accelerated-aging process he developed himself.
 “I have a week to accomplish what Mother Nature takes 50 years to do,” Sanders says, “but the result looks the same.”

-Sanders left commercial signage behind for good in 2007 to devote himself full time to fine art.
-By then, his Roadhouse Relics studio had become a glowing testament to Austin’s funky character, even serving as a backdrop for photo and video shoots (including one for Russell Crowe’s band).
-Sanders’ pieces hang in many iconic Austin venues, including the Continental Club (“Mercury Man”) and Threadgill’s.
+Sanders left commercial signage behind for good in 2005 to devote himself full time to fine art.
+By then, his Roadhouse Relics studio had become a glowing testament to Austin’s unique character, even serving as a backdrop for photo and video shoots (including one for Russell Crowe’s band).
+Sanders’ pieces hang in many iconic Austin venues, including the Continental Club and the Austin Speed Shop.
 There’s one he’ll never part with, however; it reads, “Sarah, will you marry me?”
 (He proposed to her in the studio, where they met when she purchased a piece.
-Of course, she said yes, and three years ago, their son, Jack, was born.)
+Of course, she said yes, and they now have a son Jack.

 Though neon was once regarded as utilitarian, Sanders, a voracious student of its history, is devoted to preserving the art form and elevating appreciation of its importance to 20th-century pop culture.

 But he also faces the challenge of conveying that his work is original, not restoration or reproduction (though he has done both in the past).
-Lately, he’s been incorporating modern phrases; one recent creation carries a question mark and the letters WTF.
+Lately, he’s been incorporating modern phrases and imagery; one recent creation carries a question mark and the letters WTF.

 “That could have never been made in the 1950s,” Sanders says.
 “It plays with your head; it’s like a paradigm shift.
 When you look at that, you go, ‘Wait a minute. … Oh, I get it now.’”